-As part of my effort to keep you more updated on the behind-the-scenes of my day-to-day life, I’m going to implement a monthly recap post that details some of my favorite—and likewise, not-so-favorite—parts of the month.
+As part of my effort to keep you more updated on the behind-the-scenes of my day-to-day life and shed some light on the business of freelancing, I’m going to implement a monthly recap post that details some of my favorite—and likewise, not-so-favorite—parts of the month.
 So here goes with January 2017:

 New clients.
 I can now officially say that SVV and I will be working with the Opry for the next few months.
 As a Tennessee girl and a lifelong music lover, this is a dream client, and I am super stoked to make magic happen with these iconic broadcasts and historic venue!

 A very nice write-up on Travel Mindset.
 For the past four years, I’ve worked on various tourism campaigns with Travel Mindset and its parent company iExplore and was so pleased with this great article Corinne did on my career origins—i.e. how sports marketing led to entertainment reporting led to travel writing—and other tidbits about my mobile lifestyle.

 Running for my life.
 I got back onto the running train.
 As I alluded to in a previous post, I am running a half marathon in April, and I thought it might not happen given how long it has taken me to get back into the groove of things, but I am finally on a training plan.
 And, y’all, it is painful.
 Even though I have run countless races in the past and already work out six days a week as it is, I started with a beginner training plan just because I haven’t been running for the past seven years (egads!).
 It is humbling, sure, but ultimately the right thing for my body.
 Here’s to hoping that I can make 13.1 miles on April 1.

 Acro jams!
 I said 2017 was the year I was going to devote more time to Acro, and in January, I made it to two classes and started my own Saturday jams at my gym.
 This past week was our third meet-up, and 18 people came!
 Insane.
 I can’t wait to continue to spread the AcroYoga gospel.